heptarch/heptarch.github.io/drafts/demon.md

 *3 $\times 10^9$ BC.* Creatures the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.
-The largest is pursued by a flock of smaller ones; it savages one then another in flickering whips of light, and ingests them before they can heal themselves.
+The largest one is pursued by a flock of smaller; it savages one then another in flickering whips of light, and ingests them before they can heal themselves.
 Twelve smaller planetoids break off and dance in jagged, unpredictable